sbrice/disc-sprint-nyc-2018/README.md

   - **Facilitators:** [Samuel Brice](https://github.com/sbrice)

-Based on interest we'll create sub-groups focused on the above topics.
+Based on interest we'll create workshops focused on the above topics.
 If you have something else in mind feel free to email Sam Brice (brices@gmail.com).

 ----